 - 1. Log into the Remote Supervisor Adapter.
 For more information, see Chapter 2, "Opening and using the ASM Web interface," on page 3. - 2.
-In the navigation frame, click Remote Control. - To access the server POST, click the View Remote POST.
+In the navigation frame, click Remote Control. - 3.
+To access the server POST, click the View Remote POST.
 A message is displayed, confirming that the server will be restarted. - 4.
 Enter the remote control password.
 This password is configured on the server during BIOS code setup at the PAP field.
-For more information about the remote control password, see the Remote Supervisor Adapter Installation Guide.
+For more information about the remote control password, see the xSeries 440 User's Guide on the IBM Documentation CD.